Vladmidir/Your-Movie-List/README.md

 # Your Movie List
-Save your favorite movies and add give them your own description!
+Save your favorite movies and give them your own description!

 ## Table of contents